SchreiberM/BARN/README.md

 Used the barley (_Hordeum vulgare_) Barke genome in the split chromosome version.
 Chromosomes 1-7 were split at centromere location, resulting in 14 "chromosomes" plus the unassigned chromosome.

 Star mapping and index building needed at least 48Gb.
+Salmon mapping in decoy mode needed 56Gb for indexing and each individual sample takes around 31Gb of memory.

 Snakemake was run using the follwoing parameters:
 ```